-4.3 | Age classPeduncle dive patterns
+4.3 | Peduncle dive patterns

 Our inspection of peduncle dive (PD) patterns in relation to inferences of sperm whale age and sex illustrates the applicability of our methods for investigating behavioural patterns.
 Most (4 of 7) individuals that received PD had consistently high probabilities of being female and ranged between 9.8 – 12.5 m (Figure 5), which suggests these are most likely mature females (Best et al. 1984).
 The remaining individuals observed receiving PDs, for which P(f) could not be estimated (n = 5), also fell within this size range (Figure 6).
 These findings align with previous work in which individual sex was known based on molecular methods or genital inspections, showing that only females receive peduncle dives (Gero & Whitehead 2007, Konrad et al. 2019, Sarano et al. 2023).
-Two of the individuals observed receiving peduncle dives fell in the a ‘adult female’ size range (8.5 – 10 m – Table 1) and had a high degree of uncertainty associated to their P(f) estimates (Figure 6).
+Two of the individuals observed receiving peduncle dives fell in the ‘adult female’ size range (8.5 – 10 m – Table 1) and had a high degree of uncertainty associated to their P(f) estimates (Figure 6).
 Research off the Caribbean found that nulliparous females receive peduncle dives, but whether these individuals were younger females or simply had not given birth within the study period is unknown (Konrad et al. 2019).
 Females at this size range have most likely attained sexual maturity and are capable of conceiving (Rice 1989).
 However, our methods did have the resolution to confidently discern these individuals as females.
 We also found all individuals performing peduncle dives were under 7.6 m (Figure 6), corresponding to the size range of juveniles (n = 2) and calves (n = 1), which is also congruent with previous work (Gero & Whitehead 2007, Konrad et al. 2019, Sarano et al. 2023).
 We caution that our methods for detecting participation of PD were not exhaustive, as we only inspected a subset of available footage, and thus don’t rule out the participation of any of the remaining individuals in this behaviour.
 Still, our findings generally aligned with the expectation that this behaviour is limited to calves/juveniles performing the dives, and females receiving them, even if its direct association with suckling remains unclear (Konrad et al. 2019, Sarano et al. 2023).

-4.4 | Age classFuture directions
+4.4 | Future directions

 Refined definitions of developmental stages can contribute to our understanding of behavioural development.
 For instance, investigating the interactions and spatial arrangement between immature individuals and their mothers or caregivers can provide insights into the behavioural development of immature individuals and corresponding changes in maternal care (Mann & Smuts 1998, 1999, Fellner et al. 2013).
 Until now, the systematic study of these behavioural changes has been mostly limited to research on captive individuals or wild populations with extraordinary conditions that allow for longitudinal research approaches (i.e., repeated observations over time of few individuals) to individual behaviour (Mann & Smuts 1998, Fellner et al. 2013, Sakai et al. 2013, Eguiguren et al. 2025).
-Using AUV-derived TL estimates, either as continuous or categorical proxies for development, could yield similar insights through a cross-sectional (i.e., observations at a given time across several individuals) approach.
+Using UAV-derived TL estimates, either as continuous or categorical proxies for development, could yield similar insights through a cross-sectional (i.e., observations at a given time across several individuals) approach.
 This method would be particularly valuable in cases where long-term monitoring and age-determination is impractical, as is the case for highly mobile populations found far offshore.
 Cooperative care of the young is a central feature and driver of sperm whale sociality (Gero et al. 2013, Cantor et al. 2019).
-Being able to infer the developmental stage of individuals from AUV-derived footage would allow us to better understand the extent to which care behaviours are driven by calves or juveniles seeking care versus adults providing care, and how these change overtime.
+Being able to infer the developmental stage of individuals from UAV-derived footage would allow us to better understand the extent to which care behaviours are driven by calves or juveniles seeking care versus adults providing care, and how these change overtime.